-- 7.7.
+7.7.
 Council Tax Increase: The Finance Minister confirmed that he will allow councils the flexibility to increase Council Tax by 4.79% (3% in real terms).
 The Strategy currently assumes an increase in Council Tax of 3% but the Council could choose to increase Council Tax by up to 4.79%.
-This would generate an additional increase in Council Tax income of £2.263 million, over and above the £3.792 million (3%) currently included in the Strategy. - 7.8.
+This would generate an additional increase in Council Tax income of £2.263 million, over and above the £3.792 million (3%) currently included in the Strategy.

+- 7.8.
 This additional income (from 3% to 4.79%) is not factored into the revised Budget Strategy.
-The proposed increase in Council Tax included in the current 2019/2020 Strategy remains at 3%. - 7.9.
+The proposed increase in Council Tax remains at 3%.
+This would set the Council Tax for Band D properties at £1,168. - 7.9.
 The total benefit to the Strategy of the Stage 1 Bill is £9.270 million.